Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/5-draw-multiple-points.md

 A **buffer** in WebGL is a block of memory on the GPU used to store data that will be processed by the graphics pipeline.

+The next question is why do we need it?

+The vertex or coordinate data which we defined as a JS array in the first step exists in the system RAM, but for rendering we need it to be in the GPU memory and for that we need to make a buffer.

 To create a buffer we invoke the function `gl.createBuffer` and it creates a empty buffer in the GPU and makes a buffer object in the WebGL Driver and returns it's handle(reference).

 Code: